App & Browser Testing Made Easy

 • Insights: GitLab offers business insights that help manage the business aspects of the product.
 These insights allow users to keep track of changes implemented in the system and their implications on product performance.
 However, this feature is only available for paid versions.

-• User Role Management: It offers user role compliances to make the process more streamlined and secure.
-In addition to this, GitLab also provides user statistics that help in resource management and improve project management efficiency.
+• User Role Management: It offers user role compliances to simplify and secure the process.
+In addition, GitLab provides user statistics that help in resource management and improve project efficiency.

 • Issues Tracking: Tracking and assigning issues is easy with Gitlab through Task Lists, Thread Discussions, Labels, Milestones, Importing of issues from JIRA, and many more features, that allow effective resolution of issues through proactive, effortless tracking.